 Different types of whiskeys are made with different combinations of ingredients and slightly different processes but for our purposes, we’ll be going over the general whiskey making process.

-The first step involved mixing the core ingredients to form a base.
-These ingredients include grains, water, yeast and a few other additives that can change from brand to brand.
+The first step involves mixing the core ingredients to form a base.
+These ingredients include grains, water, yeast, and a few other additives that can change from brand to brand.

 The next, and potentially most important stage, is aging the whiskey.
 Whiskey producers will often advertise their product based on how long it has been aged for, implying that a longer age produces a better drink.